Sachin Dev Duggal - Founder & Chief Wizard, Builder.AI

 Sachin shared his thoughts on how to scale a business during a pandemic, through technology, people and culture, citing some of Builder’s key lessons learned, achievements and mistakes.

-The takeaways from our conversation, featuring leaders from private, private equity and venture capital-backed businesses from across the world, are summarized below.
+The takeaways from our conversation, featuring leaders from private, private equity and venture capital-backed businesses from across the world, are summarised below.

 So what is Builder and how have you made creating software “as easy as ordering pizza”?